owen-eternal/flask-bucket/README.md

 # flask-bucket

-Flask-Bucket is an extension that uses the flask command line interface to create a module in your project directory.
+Flask-Bucket is an extension that uses the flask command line interface to create a module inside your project directory.
 It comes in handy when operating in a flask application factory configuaration.

-## installation
+## Installation

-Run the following command to install the package:
+Run the following command to install:

 ```python
 >>> Python pip install flask-bucket
 ```
 ## Usage

-1. Import and initialize the package inside the **create_app** function:
+1. Import and initialize the package inside the **create_app** function.
-**Note** The package automatically produces a blueprint and a routes layout inside your **routes.py** file, located inside the module.
-2. import your module and register your blueprint inside the **create_app** function.
+2. Import your module and register your blueprint object.

 ```python